Tunnelsats/tunnelsats/FAQ.md

 This makes a tcp request to the de3 tunnelsats server port 32320 (replace with your own VPN port)

-If its successful you should see something like `Connection to de3.tunnelsats.com port 32320 [tcp/*] succeeded!`
+If it's successful you should see something like `Connection to de3.tunnelsats.com port 32320 [tcp/*] succeeded!`

 In addition you can use the telegram ping bot https://t.me/LNPingBot and connect to your new clearnet address and see whether the lightning